 The trim knobs adjust the volume of each channel separately.
 These are sometimes labelled as gain, level or input.
 As you mix from track to track you’ll find that the levels that tracks are recorded in can vary slightly.
 The trims will let you keep the same volume throughout your set and prevent high levels that cause distortion.

 The EQ is used for blending the different frequencies of two tracks (low, mid, high) for a smooth mix.
-Using the EQ's correctly is super important, so I've put an whole article together on EQ mixing which you can find HERE.
+Using the EQ’s correctly is super important, so I’ve put an whole article together on EQ mixing.

 How to use a DJ mixer: VU meters

-The VU meters are the lights that you see jumping along to the beat of the music.
+The VU meters are the lights that you see jumping along to the beat of the music (See figure 2).
 Most mixers have a separate set of lights for each channel, some also have lights for the master output.

 Never let the audio levels clip as you could cause distortion and damage your expensive equipment.
 You know this is happening if the lights go red on any of the meters.
 Simply lower the master volume and turn up your active speakers/amplifier instead.
 Or adjust the trim/EQ of the clipping channel until the red lights stop.
 The general rule is to keep the trim and EQ knobs around the 12 o’clock position.